LeeZeHao/Kiki_Delivery_Docs/testing/testing.md

 NOTE: As we seek to support both platforms, all testing which involves the client app has been performed using both Web and Android devices.

+For a demonstration of project functions, and as evidence for the features claimed in this project report, please view [our project demonstration video](https://drive.google.com/file/d/1SrZAOFS4UVso9llRsQO-MwBCX9BwoOfr/view?usp=sharing).

 ----